Example – marginal electricity in Denmark

 This example is based on a project report made as a collaborative effort and established as a subscription club.
-The project is called the Energy Club and is administrated by 2.-0 LCA consultants.
-For more information, please contact 2.-0 LCA consultants: http://lca‐net.com/clubs/energy/
+The project was called the Energy Club and was administrated by 2.-0 LCA consultants.
+For more information, please contact 2.-0 LCA consultants: https://lca-net.com/projects/show/energy-club/

 Muñoz I, Schmidt J H, de Saxcé M, Dalgaard R, Merciai S (2015), Inventory of country specific electricity in LCA ‐ consequential scenarios.
 Version 3.0.
 Report of the 2.‐0 LCA Energy Club.
-2.-0 LCA consultants, Aalborg http://lca-net.com/clubs/energy/
+2.-0 LCA consultants, Aalborg. https://lca-net.com/projects/show/energy-club/

 Author of this example